 There are some who will say, “I’ve had enough.
 I deserve to be happy.”
 They will pick up the pieces and walk from the theater that is their lives.
 They will leave before the movie is over and they will be unable to return.
 They will not stick it out until their mountain is climbed.
 They will not get to stand on the summit and look out at the view.
 They will never get to inhale the crisp air at the top.
 They will never get to look out and see how beautiful all those hills and valleys are when they are put together.
 They will never get to see the Son descend from the skies and touch sacred places within.
 They will never get to see the happy ending that awaits if only they continued a few more steps.

 The failure rate for second and third marriages is very high, especially when those second marriages are begun through an affair.
 There is logic behind that.
-When a person leaves his or her marriage, it shows the person cannot stick it out, that the person has an inability to find hope when in the valleys or when struggling uphill to get to a peak.
+When a person leaves a Marriage, it shows he or she cannot stick it out, that the person has an inability to find hope when in the valleys or when struggling uphill to get to a peak.
 It shows the person is incapable of unconditional love.
-It shows the person who never gets to look upon the view and see how it all fits together beautifully.
+It shows the person is one who never gets to look upon the view and see how it all fits together beautifully.

 It shows the person who subconsciously craves a happy ending but lacks the will in the moment needed to stay to the end of the show.

 This person sometimes lashes out at others, especially those who were closest to him or her because of frustration and anger at not being able to reach the happiness they crave and because of hurting deep within the soul.
 It is confusing and painful for the abandoned to deal with, and the desire to lash out in kind is fierce in some while the desire to cower and collapse in self-pity and doubt is almost overwhelming in others, but neither is what we are called to do.

 We are called to find Joy in every moment.
 We are called to stand strong and courageous.
 We are called to put on the breastplate of God.